 Many women encounter difficulties during delivery.
 Postpartum depression, bleeding, infection, and many other issue often crop up.
 Sometimes mom is in the hospital longer than expected, and/or misses more time from work than planned.

 These postpartum disorders may cause you to miss more than the standard maternity leave of six to eight weeks for your normal delivery.
 Supplemental maternity insurance may continue to replace your income during the time you are unable to return to work.
-Also, you may require extra baby health insurance coverage if your child has medical issues.
+Also, you may require extra baby health coverage if your child has medical issues.

 Pre-mature infants often require extended care after coming home from the hospital.
 Once mom recovers from her delivery she may be physically able to return to work, but needs to remain home to care for her sick infant(s).
 Family leave laws provide some level of unpaid job protected leave, but they don’t last forever.

-Without supplemental insurance paying benefits directly to the family, it may be impossible to continue paying bills under these circumstances.
+Without supplemental maternity insurance paying benefits directly to the family, it may be impossible to continue paying bills under these circumstances.